 Image source: Markerly

 But many local businesses find it difficult to find relevant local influencers, and approach and engage with them.
-Read on for effective strategies to help you with this!
+Read on for effective strategies to help you with this, starting with how you can find local influencers on social media and beyond.

 1. Scan your own social media followers

-If you have a significant social media presence (and even if you don’t), start to scan social platforms like Instagram and Twitter.
+If you have a significant social media presence (and even if you don’t), start to scan social platforms like Instagram and Twitter to find local influencers near you.
 You might be surprised to see that some local or micro-influencers are already following you.
 Look for relevance to your product or service and location, and of course, those precious follower numbers.

 Once you make a list of potential micro-influencers, you need to scan through their profiles to ensure that the content they create is related to your niche.
 And if it is, you can approach them with your offer.